amaresh329/DEVTINDERNODE/homework.md

--->adding validations to teh user schema
+-->adding validations to the user schema
+-->Explore schematype options from the documentation -->Add Default
+-->create a custom validate function for gender -->Improve the DB schema-PUT all appropiate validations on each field in schema -->Add timestamps to the userschema